GoogleCloudPlatform/cloud-hackathons/000-FAQ/gH-Challenge-Template.md

 # gHacks - Challenge Template

-*This is a markdown template for how a WTH Challenge should be organized and formatted.
-If a section is marked as "(Optional)", you do not need to include it.*
+*This is a markdown template for how a gHacks Challenge should be organized and formatted.
+If a section is marked as "(Optional)", you* **do not need to include it.**

 *This file should be named according to this pattern: `Challenge-X.md` where X is the number of the challenge, ie: 0, 1, 2, etc*